Yorke (musician)

 Grace Hughes, known as Yorke, is an Australian musician, singer and songwriter from Byron Bay, Australia.
-Grace supported Ruel on his 2019 'Painkiller' tour.
+Grace supported Ruel on his 2019 Painkiller tour.
 Her song "Wake the City" was featured on the show 9-1-1.

+Her debut EP Liberosis was released in March 2020.
+In May 2021, Yorke released "Window Shopping".

+In December 2022, Yorke released their second EP Ten Feet Tall, followed by an Australian tour in February 2023.

+Her third EP Unfinished Business was announced in March 2025 and released in June 2025.
+It's companion, Finished Business features collaborations of the songs on Unfinished Business.